SignalK/resources-provider-plugin/README.md

 __Signal K server plugin that implements the Resource Provider API__.

-_Note: This plugin should ONLY be installed on Signal K server version 1.41.0 or later that implements the `Resources API`!_
+_Note: This plugin should ONLY be installed on a Signal K server that implements the `Resources API`!_

 ---